Warren and Sanders Spar on Gender Issues at Iowa Debate

 It was a miscommunication between the longtime allies that could offer a glimpse at what really happened in that private 2018 meeting, when only the two Senators were present.
 Maybe they’re both telling the truth, and Sanders heard it one way while Warren heard it another.

 Either way, the yearlong non-aggression pact between the two old friends now seems seriously frayed.
 After the debate, Warren approached Bernie seeming as if she had something to say.
 Bernie appeared to listen, then waved his hands and turned away.

+“The Senator reached out his hand to shake her hand and she didn’t do it.”
+Ohio state Sen. Nina Turner, a national co-chair for Sanders’ campaign told reporters after the debate.
+“You can read their body language.
+Obviously the conversation was not pleasant.”

-Only the two of them really know what was said.
+It was yet another conversation where only the two of them know what was said.